einsmein/strikesballs/public/README.md

-# Strike & Ball
+# Strikes & Balls

 ## Rule

-Purpose of `strike & ball` is to guess a 4-digit number with minimum number of tries.
+Purpose of `strikes & balls` is to guess a 4-digit number with minimum number of tries.
 All digits are different in this game.
-After each guess, a player gets a hint of how many digit are included and at the right position (strike), and how many are included but not in the right position (ball).
+After each guess, a player gets a hint of how many digit are included and correctly positioned (strike), and how many are included but not in the right position (ball).
 Based on a sequence of these tries (history), a player can make the next guess that would be most informative of what the number is.